OISTE/repository/OWGTMCPS.md

 ### 4.9.12 Special requirements re key compromise

-Any party detecting a key compromise at any level in the CIDPKI Trust Model is requested to immediately communicate it to a Registration or Certification Authority.
+Any party detecting a key compromise at any level in the OWGTM Trust Model is requested to immediately communicate it to a Registration or Certification Authority.

-In particular for SSL and S/MIME certificates, but applicable for any other certificate type issued, it’s also requested to Subscribers, Relying Parties, Application Software Vendors and other third parties to report any potential issue to the Certification Authority (Certificate misuse, or other types of fraud, compromise, misuse, or inappropriate conduct related to Certificates).
+In particular for TLS and S/MIME certificates, but applicable for any other certificate type issued, it’s also requested to Subscribers, Relying Parties, Application Software Vendors and other third parties to report any potential issue to the Certification Authority (Certificate misuse, or other types of fraud, compromise, misuse, or inappropriate conduct related to Certificates).

 The appropriate methods to demonstrate key compromise are:
 - Create and sign a text file,